 When you receive an accepted offer, it is time to move into the closing phase.

 Step 6: Inspections And Other Service Providers

-Next, you need an inspector.
+The next step in learning how to buy a house without a realtor is finding an inspector.
 A quick pro-tip: not all inspectors are created equal.
 Use the list you already created (Step 1 and added to in Step 4), obtain a few references and estimates of the scope of their work along with, of course, several other estimates.
 Three is always a good number.